About Silent Night

 FAQ

-Can I play Silent Night on a 12-hole AC ocarina?
+Can I play Silent Night on this page?

 Yes.
-This Silent Night page is set up for 12-hole AC ocarina and keeps the fingering chart, 6/8 phrase layout, and F note center easy to follow in one place.
+This Silent Night page keeps the fingering chart, 6/8 phrase layout, and F note center easy to follow while letting you switch between the supported instrument setups on the page.

-Which note view should I use for Silent Night?
+Should I use letter notes or numbered notes for Silent Night?

 Letter notes are the default view for faster reading, and numbered notes stay available as a backup option without losing the aligned lyric line.